bluewitch/dwulf-manifesto/3_Wolf.md

 ## DevOps
+Git is the key for DevOps, Github is a pretty way to illustrate your work to the public, and the CI/CD workflow.

+At its core, I feel DevOps should be a tool in all Developer's tool box, because it is just so dam usefull.

-Is the CI/CD workflow.
-Installing OS, Updating and Uprading, Git Repo Build with dependencies.
-Linting and Unit Testing, auto merging.
+From laying the foundation in a virtual machine or container Installing OS, Updating and Uprading, Git Repo Build with dependencies.
+Linting and Unit Testing, auto merging to code.

 Creating a pristine working (bug free) image.

 - DevOps
-- OS Workspace, linux
+- OS Workspace: Linux Ubuntu
-- Tools, JavaScript Node.js (NPM), Rust (Cargo),
+- Tools: JavaScript Node.js (NPM), Python, Cython, Rust (Cargo),
-- Co Ops, Ansible Docker, k8
+- Co-Ops: Ansible, Docker,k8,

 ## Blockchain